-In principle, the scope for protection of a patent right, eg the technical scope of a patented invention, is determined based upon the statements in the scope of claims.
+In principle, the scope for protection of a patent right (eg, the technical scope of a patented invention) is determined based upon the statements in the scope of claims.
 In addition, the meaning of each term used in the scope of claims is interpreted in conjunction with the statements in the description and drawings.
-Moreover, the process during the examination of the application and the prior art may also be taken into consideration.
-Accordingly, to say that a patent rights' infringement has taken place in principle, the subject product must satisfy all of the constituent features of the patented invention.
-However, even if the product does not satisfy all of the constituent features of the patented invention, there may be a case that amounts indirect infringement or infringement under the doctrine of equivalents.
+The prosecution history of the application and the prior art may also be taken into consideration.
+Accordingly, to say that infringement of a patent right has taken place in principle, the subject product must satisfy all of the constituent features of the patented invention.
+However, even if the product does not satisfy all of the constituent features of the patented invention, there may be a case that amounts to indirect infringement or infringement under the doctrine of equivalents.

-If the defendant has practised a patented invention or made his or her preparation for such a practice at the time of filing of the patent application, the defendant can claim 'prior use' as a defence.
+If the defendant has practised a patented invention or made his or her preparation for such a practice at the time of the filing of the patent application, the defendant can claim "prior use" as a defence.

 If the patentee, when filing an application, makes assertions that exclude the technology that is to be included in the technical scope of a patented invention (based on the common meaning of the term being used), it is common for the technical scope of the patented invention to be construed in a limited manner as a result.